JanEPFL/JanEPFL.github.io/README.md

----
-title: "Does diversity pay off?"
+title: Does diversity pay off?
----

 # What do these actors have in common?